Dipanjan2004/React-Practice/readme.md

+This is the ReadMe file for my learning of html,css and javascript.
-This is the project Where I will start learning about react that i can improve my skills
+Then I will be learning about React and Node.js.
+After that, I will explore databases and backend development.